Phase transitions and sample complexity in Bayes-optimal matrix factorization: Discussion and Conclusions

 In this paper we have analyzed various examples of the matrix factorization problem.
 We obtain a matrix $Y$ that is an element-wise noisy measurement of an unknown matrix $Z=FX$, where both $Y$, and $Z$ are $M \times P$ matrices, $F$ is a $M\times N$ matrix, and $X$ is a $N \times P$ matrix.
 We have considered the computational tractability of this problem in the large size limit $N\to \infty$ while $\pi = P/N = O(1)$, and $\alpha = M/N = O(1)$.
 Our analysis concerns the teacher-student scenario where $X$ and $F$ are generated with random independent elements of some known probability distributions and we employ the Bayes-optimal inference scheme to recover $F$ and $X$ from $Y$.

 Let us summarize our contribution: We derived the approximate message passing algorithm for matrix factorization.
 One version of the algorithm ---for calibration and dictionary learning--- was reported in \cite{krzakala2013phase}, and a very related algorithm called Big-AMP was discussed by \cite{parker2013bilinear,parker2014bilinear}.
 This algorithm is derived from belief propagation.
 We have presented the AMP for matrix factorization in several forms in Sections \ref{sec:mes_pas}, and \ref{Sec:GAMP}.
-We have also discussed simplifications that arise under the Nishimori conditions (Section \ref{Sec:Nish}), or when the matrix is large and one uses self-averaging of some of the quantities appearing in GAMP (Section \ref{Sec:full_TAP}).
+We have also discussed simplifications that arise in the Bayes-optimal setting when we can use the Nishimori identities (Section \ref{Sec:Nish}), or when the matrix is large and one uses self-averaging of some of the quantities appearing in GAMP (Section \ref{Sec:full_TAP}).
+We focused on the theoretical properties of the AMP algorithm, for a robust practical implementation we refer the reader to the works \cite{parker2013bilinear,parker2014bilinear} that include a very complete report on its performance on a range of benchmarks.

 Next to the AMP algorithm we have also derived the corresponding Bethe free entropy in Section \ref{Sec:Bethe}.
 The Bethe free entropy evaluated at a fixed point of the GAMP equations approximates the log-likelihood of the corresponding problem.
 We mainly use it in situations when we have more than one fixed point of GAMP, it is then the one with the largest values of the Bethe entropy that asymptotically given the MMSE of the Bayes-optimal inference.
 We also derived a variational Bethe free entropy in Section \ref{Sec:Bethe_var}.
 This is a useful quantity that can serve in controlling the convergence of the AMP approach.
 Alternatively, a direct maximization of this expression is a promising algorithm itself (see \cite{KrzakalaManoel14} for an investigation of this idea for compressed sensing).